anicekid/xcoding/README.md

 For linux user:

-Your can create a soft link with xcoding
+You can create a soft link with xcoding

 sudo ln -s xcoding_path /usr/bin/xcoding

-then you can use xcoding directly by xcoding instead of python3 xcoding.
+then you can use xcoding instead of python3 xcoding.

 example: